Monrava/gcp-ctf-workshop-public/hints/challenge4.md

   A cloud function is running in the project.
 When deploying a cloud function in GCP, its source code gets uploaded onto a storage bucket.
 As you have read access to the buckets, you can investigate what this function does.
   A script in Alice's home directory on the compute VM tells you how to invoke the function.
-  Someone had it return information from the metadata server for debugging purposes...
+  Someone made it return information from the metadata server for debugging purposes...

 </details>